• Skip to primary navigation

 The church is entirely built of wood, which is rare in France.

 Take time to look at the exterior with the roof and sides partially covered with chestnut shingles.
-Notice also the shape of the bell tower, separated from the church (to protect the parishioners in case of fire).
+Note also the shape of the bell tower, separated from the church (to protect parishioners in the event of fire).

 Then go inside.
 What do you notice?